it-blaster/typograph-bundle/README.md

 ## Installation

-Add it-blaster/typograph-bundle to your `composer.json` file and run `composer install`
+Add it-blaster/typograph-bundle to your `composer.json` file and run `composer`

 ```json
 ...